-The concept of accessibility mainly concerned eliminating physical barriers in the past such as adopting wheelchair accessible trains and low-floor buses.
-In smart public transportation services, the use of ICT, when properly designed, may increase accessibility of public transportation services by providing access information, and can be used as tools for persons with many types of disabilities including physical, visible and hearing disabilities.
-Thus, in order for the smart transportation services appropriately provide accessible services, information on set of accessibility profile must be agreed a priori.
-Such accessibility profiles basically include information on accessibility while traveling through the public transportation services.
+The concept of accessibility in public transportation services have been mainly concerned in eliminating physical barriers such as adopting accessible trains and buses that allows a wheelchair accessibility by mechanical lowering-entrance floors.
+In smart public transportation services, the use of Internet of Things, when properly designed, may increase accessibility of public transportation services by providing access of information and physical accessibility.
+The Internet of Things can be used to create tools for persons with many types of disabilities and specific needs, including physical, visual, hearing and cognitive disabilities.
+In order for the smart transportation services to appropriately provide accessible services, information of accessibility profiles must be agreed upon in advance.
+Such accessibility profiles should basically include information on accessibility needs while traveling on public transportation services.
 This Recommendation specifies accessibility requirements for smart public transportation services.

 Keywords

-Accessibility, Inclusive Design, Smart Cities and Communities, Smart Public Transportation Services, Persons with Disabilities, Universal Design [TBA]
+Accessibility, Inclusive Design, Smart Cities and Communities, Smart Public Transportation Services, Persons with Disabilities, Persons with Specific Needs, Universal Design [TBA]

 Introduction

 For many persons with disabilities, it is difficult to use public transportation services.
-The transportation issues also apply to elder people and persons with specific needs.
-If the use of public transportation is challenging, persons with disabilities would be socially disconnected and their quality of life would, as a result, degraded.
-Thus, mobility rights are one of important issues for persons with disabilities.
-In smart public transportation services, the use of ICT, when properly designed, may increase accessibility of public transportation services by providing access information, and can be used as tools for persons with many types of disabilities including physical, visible and hearing disabilities as well as elder people and persons with specific needs.
-In order for the smart transportation services appropriately provide accessible services, information on set of accessibility profile must be agreed a priori.
-Such accessibility profiles basically include information on accessibility while traveling through the public transportation services.
+The transportation issues also apply to persons with age-related disabilities and those with specific needs, which include temporary disabilities as well as literary disabilities.
+If the use of public transportation is challenging, persons with disabilities and those with specific needs would be socially disconnected and their quality of life would, as a result, be degraded.
+Thus, mobility rights are one of the important issues for persons with disabilities.
+In smart public transportation services, the use of Internet of Things, when properly designed, may increase accessibility of public transportation services by providing access information.
+This information can be used by persons with many types of disabilities and those with specific needs.
+In order for the smart transportation services to appropriately provide accessible services, information on the type of disabilities profiles must be agreed upon in advance.
+Such accessibility profiles basically include information on accessibility needs of persons with disabilities while traveling through the public transportation services.

 CONTENTS